 An option is a contract that provides you with either a right or an obligation related to an underlying security, such as a stock, index, or exchange-traded fund.
 There are two types of options, calls and puts, and you can buy or sell either one.
 Options have a strike price, also referred to as the exercise price (the price at which you exercise the option) and an expiration date.
-A call option gives the holder the right to buy a security at the strike price prior to the expiration date.
-Buyers of calls believe that the market value of the security will increase substantially before the option expires, and want the right to buy the security at the security at a higher strike price if that happens.
+A call option gives the holder the right to buy a security at the strike price prior to the expiration date, while a put option gives the holder the right to sell a security at the strike price prior to the expiration date.
+Buyers of calls believe that the market value of the security will increase substantially before the option expires, and want the right to buy the security at the lower strike price if that happens.
 Conversely, buyers of puts believe that the market value of the security will decrease substantially before the option expires, and want the right to sell the security at a higher strike price if that happens.
 Buyers of calls/puts hope to profit by exercising the option at a strike price that is lower/higher than the market value of the security (i.e. when the option is "in the money").
 Instead of exercising the option, the holder of the option can also sell it to "close out the contract" and receive the difference between the strike price and the market price.